badgeringbadger/notes/Using Python venv and Git.md

 # Python venv and Git

+I use Windows so my commands reflect that.
+If you don't, you'll have to sort them out.

-1. setup the enviroment in the project folder
+1. setup the environment in the project folder

 ```
 cd %HOMEPATH%\source\projectname